Visa history of Russia: Asia

 Thailand and Russia signed an agreement on abolishing visas for diplomats in 2002.
 On 26 March 2007, an agreement took effect that abolished visas.
 Thai citizens traveling to Russia can stay without a visa for up to 30 days.

 Japan.
 There is an agreement on the abolition of visa for certain categories of citizens: for residents of the central and southern Kuril Islands and the citizens of Japan, with group travel for pre-approved lists of the Foreign Ministry, for holders of identity cards and inserts; and no visas needed for citizens of Japan who visit the burial places of relatives located in the Kuril Islands and Sakhalin Island, according to a pre-authorized list.
 In 2012, an agreement took effect simplifying procedures for issuing visas to citizens of both countries.
 In 2014, Russia transmitted to Japan a draft agreement on visa-free trips for holders of diplomatic and service passports.
 Negotiations have stalled because of the imposition of sanctions on Russia by Japan.
+From 1991, until they were terminated in September 2022, agreements were in force between Russia and Japan, group travel to central and southern Kuril Islands were visa-free for pre-approved lists of the Foreign Ministry.
+The visits were carried out on the basis of identity cards and inserts.
+A visa-free regime was also introduced for citizens of Japan who visit the burial place of relatives located in the Kuril Islands and Sakhalin Island, by pre-authorized list in the regional Russian-Japanese consultations.

 Turkey.
 A liberalization of the visa regime began 5 November 1999, when an agreement on visa-free travel for diplomatic passports was signed.
 On 12 May 2000, an agreement was signed allowing visa-free travel for holders of ordinary passports.

 On 24 November 2015, there was an incident with Russian military aircraft.
 In response, the Russian president signed a decree "On measures to ensure the national security of the Russian Federation[...] and the use of special economic measures against the Republic of Turkey".
 Paragraph 2 of the decree suspended the visa-free regime for holders of ordinary passports from 1 January 2016.
 The head of the State Duma's international affairs committee said the suspension would remain in effect, "until Turkey stops helping ISIS".
 Russia's ambassador to Turkey said that conditions for normalizing relations would include "an apology from the Turkish authorities[, a] search for the perpetrators and [to] bring them to justice, [and that] Turkey [would pay] compensation for damages".

 On April 15, 2016 Turkey suspended the agreement with regard to service passports.
 Russia replied by similarly restricting entry by Turkish citizens on service passports.